-When we speak of the Pope, we are speaking of the idea held by many that one person in Rome has authority to rule the whole church.
-We are speaking of the idea that Jesus gave authority to the Apostle Peter to rule the entire church or to be the head of the entire church.
+When we think of the term "The Pope," we are thinking of the idea held by many that one person in Rome has authority to rule the whole church.
+We are speaking of the idea many have that Jesus gave the Apostle Peter authority to rule the entire church or to be the head of the entire church.
 According to this idea, the person that people called the Pope today is a successor of the Apostle Peter and has therefore received the authority that they believe Jesus gave to Peter.
 We are speaking of the idea that the Pope in Rome is the mouthpiece of God, the one that has received from God the right to lead the entire church.
 We are speaking of the idea that when he speaks "ex cathedra" or in his official capacity as Pope, he cannot err, but speaks only truth from God that all Christians are obligated to obey and follow.
 Many people today believe this teaching about the Pope.
-Although not all Catholics might agree, this is in fact the official teaching of the Roman Catholic Church
+Although not all Catholics might agree, this is in fact the official teaching of the Roman Catholic Church today.